aws-samples/aws-iot-device-client-provisioner/README.md

 # Troubleshooting

-On OSX, you will need to remove any references to s2n from `CMakeLists.txt`.
+On OSX, you may need to remove any references to s2n from `CMakeLists.txt`.

 You may also need to explicitly set `OPENSSL_ROOT_DIR` as an environment variable before you can build the device client.
 For example: